Battle of the Coral Sea: Aftermath

 On 9 May, TF 17 altered course to the east and proceeded out of the Coral Sea via a route south of New Caledonia.
 Nimitz ordered Fletcher to return Yorktown to Pearl Harbor as soon as possible after refueling at Tongatabu.
-During the day, U.S. Army bombers attacked Deboyne and Kamikawa Maru, inflicting unknown damage.
+During the day, US Army bombers attacked Deboyne and Kamikawa Maru, inflicting unknown damage.
 In the meantime, having heard nothing from Fletcher, Crace deduced that TF17 had departed the area.
 At 01:00 on 10 May, hearing no further reports of Japanese ships advancing towards Port Moresby, Crace turned towards Australia and arrived at Cid Harbor, 130 nmi south of Townsville, on 11 May.

 At 22:00 on 8 May, Yamamoto ordered Inoue to turn his forces around, destroy the remaining Allied warships, and complete the invasion of Port Moresby.
 Inoue did not cancel the recall of the invasion convoy, but ordered Takagi and Gotō to pursue the remaining Allied warship forces in the Coral Sea.
 Critically low on fuel, Takagi's warships spent most of 9 May refueling from the fleet oiler Tōhō Maru.
 Late in the evening of 9 May, Takagi and Gotō headed southeast, then southwest into the Coral Sea.
 Seaplanes from Deboyne assisted Takagi in searching for TF 17 on the morning of 10 May.
 Fletcher and Crace were already well on their way out of the area.
 At 13:00 on 10 May, Takagi concluded that the enemy was gone and decided to turn back towards Rabaul.
 Yamamoto concurred with Takagi's decision and ordered Zuikaku to return to Japan to replenish her air groups.
 At the same time, Kamikawa Maru packed up and departed Deboyne.
-At noon on 11 May, a U.S. Navy PBY on patrol from Nouméa sighted the drifting Neosho.
-The U.S. destroyer responded and rescued 109 Neosho and 14 Sims survivors later that day, then scuttled the tanker with gunfire.
+At noon on 11 May, a US Navy PBY on patrol from Nouméa sighted the drifting Neosho.
+The US destroyer responded and rescued 109 Neosho and 14 Sims survivors later that day, then scuttled the tanker with gunfire.